chibisnorlax/acnhfaq/faq/new.md

 They will be released in various stores dependent on your region.
 Please visit your local Nintendo website to see where they are being released for your region.

 ![](https://i.redd.it/qjioxfk1pom21.jpg)

+## Are the Sanrio villagers adoptable?
+Can I find them on mystery islands, or in my campsite?
+The Sanrio villagers are not adoptable between player islands.
+They cannot be encountered on mystery islands, or appear in the campsite.
+They are the first Amiibo-exclusive villagers in Animal Crossing: New Horizons.

 ## What else is new?
 ![](https://pbs.twimg.com/media/EwnUmnrXMAEnPIS?format=jpg&name=large)